monikase/AI_Ethics/Fairness_Intervention_Playbook/4_POST.md

 1. Split the validation dataset by protected attribute groups.

 2. For each group:
-- Compute ROC curve points across possible threshold values.
+   a.
+Compute ROC curve points
-- For each fairness definition:
+   b.
+For each fairness definition:
-    - Identify thresholds satisfying fairness constraints.
+      1. Identify valid thresholds
-    - Select the threshold that maximizes utility.
+      2. Select threshold maximizing utility

 4. Validate the selected thresholds on held-out test data.